mehdi-farsi/impex/README.md

   create  db/migrate/20160831080017_create_impex_histories.rb
 ```

-The `impex.rb` initializer permits to manage the path of the CSV files and the whitelisting for the history.
+The `impex.rb` initializer permits the management of the path of the CSV files and the whitelisting for the history.

 ```ruby
 Impex.configure({